DuqueDeTuring/books2explore/readme.md

 - The Child in Time (Ian McEwan Series Book 1) -  by Ian McEwan.
 Literature & Fiction Kindle eBooks .
 - The China Mirage por James Bradley
 - The Chronicles of Dragon Collection (Series 1 Omnibus, Books 1-10): The Ultimate Dragon Book Fantasy Collection, Craig Halloran
 - The Civilization of the Renaissance in Italy (Penguin Classics) by Jacob Burckhardt, Peter Murray
+- The City in History: Its Origins, Its Transformations, and Its Prospects.
+By Lewis Mumford.
 - The Clock Of The Long Now by Stewart Brand
 - The Cluetrain Manifesto: The End of Business as Usual by Rick Levine, Christopher Locke
 - The Codebreakers: The Comprehensive History of Secret Communication from Ancient Times to the Internet, David Kahn